dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmMergeMWLMatchingKey:

     dcmMergeMWLMatchingKey_"
     "Merge MWL Template URI",string,"Specifies URI for the style sheet to coerce request attributes of received objects from matching DICOM MWL items.
-Only effectiv, if dcmMergeMWLMatchingKey is specified.","
+Only effective, if dcmMergeMWLMatchingKey is specified.","
     .. _dcmMergeMWLTemplateURI:

     dcmMergeMWLTemplateURI_"